HASwitchPlate/openHASP-docs/docs/devices/freetouchdeck.md

         <a href="../../assets/images/devices/freetouchdeck-bare.jpg" data-toggle="lightbox" data-gallery="example-gallery" rel="lightbox[work]" data-title="FreeTouchDeck PCB combiner with display" data-footer="Original image by Dustin Watts - Used with permission">more images...</a>
 </div>

-Features:
+## Features

 - ESP32 DevKitC (38pin)
 - ILI9488 TFT SPI 4-WIRE
 - XPT2046 resistive touch controller

 This board is created for the [FreeTouchDeck project](https://github.com/DustinWatts/FreeTouchDeck){target=_blank}
 and the [PCB-combiner board](https://www.pcbway.com/project/shareproject/ESP32_TFT_Combiner_V1.html){target=_blank} is open source.
 Due to the extensive documentation it was easy to port openHASP to the FreeTouchDeck.